Sulfoxide: Acid-base reactions

+In the Mislow-Evans rearrangement, the resulting carbanion undergoes a [2,3] shift to give an allylic alkoxide.

 In the Pummerer rearrangement, alkyl sulfoxides react with acetic anhydride to give migration of the oxygen from sulfur to the adjacent carbon as an acetate ester.
 The first step of the reaction sequence involves the sulfoxide oxygen acting as a nucleophile:

 Elimination reactions

 Sulfoxide undergo thermal elimination via an E_{i} mechanism to yield vinyl alkenes and sulfenic acids.